AnyFetch/developers.anyfetch.com/products/salesfetch.md

 When you're done, click on **Save** on the top menu.

-Then go to the Contact Page Layout, in **App Setup > Customize > Contacts > Page Layouts**.
+Then go to the Contact Page Layout, in **Build > Customize > Contacts > Page Layouts**.
 If you have more than one layout, execute the following instruction on each layout to allow all users to access the context panel.
 Click on **Edit** next to the layout.

 Click and drag on **Visualforce Pages > Section** and drop it just after your custom link section.
 The following panel should be displayed.